CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 In `WSL2 terminal` copy the SSH keys you use for Github with new simple names.
 So the bash scripts can use fixed name for files and avoid modifying the scripts.

+TODO: this will be run manually and not in the bash script.
+So the names can be whatever.

 ```bash
 cp ~/.ssh/my_old_key ~/.ssh/github_key
 cp ~/.ssh/my_old_key.pub ~/.ssh/github_key.pub